Kurt Weill

 Kurt Julian Weill (March 2, 1900April 3, 1950), was a German, and in his later years German-American, composer active from the 1920s until his death.
 He was a leading composer for the stage, as well as writing a number of concert works.
 He is best-known for "Mack the Knife", which was established by Louis Armstrong and Bobby Darin as a jazz standard.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Kurt Weill" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Kurt Weill" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools